 Rhetoric and Pedagogy in Business Communication

 Papers for this special issue of BPCQ will explore the connection of rhetoric and business communication pedagogy through essays, case studies, quantitative studies, qualitative studies, or other appropriate research methods.
-Each study should clearly discuss implications for using rhetoric in teaching business communication.

-Issue Editor - Jacob D. Rawlins
+Special Issue Editor - Jacob D. Rawlins

 Information for Contributors